 1.23 Revenue Meters - All MWh, MVARh meters, pulse isolation relays, pulse conversion relays, transducers used by Virginia Power for billing purposes, and associated totalizing equipment and appurtenances (including voltage transformers and current transformers) used to measure the transfer of energy between the Parties.

-1.24 SERC - shall mean the Southeastern Electric Reliability Council or any successor agency assuming or charged with similar responsibilities related to the operation and reliability of the North American electric interconnected transmission grid.
+1.24 SERC - shall mean the Southeastern Electric Reliability Council or any successor agency assuming or charged with similar responsibilities related to the operation and reliability of a portion of the North American electric interconnected transmission grid.

 1.25 Unplanned Outage - The unscheduled removal of either Party’s facilities from service for any reason.
 An unscheduled outage which, due to equipment failure or inability of the Generator Owner to maintain scheduled generation output, requires that the Facility be removed from service or reduce output.
 Unplanned Outages include maintenance outages that are unscheduled, and forced outages that are unscheduled and generally immediate.